 After the expiry of such 45 (forty-five) days, the period of lay-off can be extended for further 15 (fifteen) days or more.
 During this extended lay off period, the amount of compensation shall be equal to one-fourth of the total of the basic wages and dearness allowance and ad-hoc or interim wages of the worker, if any, and equal to the full amount of housing allowance.
 However, during a calendar year, if a worker is to be laid-off after the first 45 (forty-five) days as aforesaid, for any continuous period of 15 (fifteen) days or more, the employer may, instead of lying off such worker, retrench him under the provision of Labour Law.

-The employer can terminate a worker under the ground of retrenchment if only where a worker has given one month’s notice in writing indicating the reason of retrenchment or the worker has been paid in lieu of such notice wages for the notice period, a copy of the notice in respect of retrenchment has been sent to chief inspector and the worker has been paid at the time of retrenchment compensation or gratuity whatever is required.
+The employer can terminate a worker under the ground of retrenchment by giving one month’s notice in writing indicating the reason of retrenchment.
+Otherwise the employer has to pay to the worker in lieu of such notice wages for the notice period.
+A copy of the notice in respect of retrenchment has to send to chief inspector.
+In addition, the employer has paid to the worker at the time of retrenchment compensation or gratuity.
 Though it is for the employer to decide which of the employee should be retrenched but other things being equal principle of “Last come first go” must be applied and the employer cannot depart from the rule without sufficient and valid reason.
 The provision of retrenchment is not applicable to a closed or dead industry.

 In the eye of law, of course, the employer has an options to terminate a worker under the provisions of law.
 But the employer before terminate any employee should consider the dedication and contribution of their worker to the company in the previous months, years or even their whole life.
 A mutual understanding based on sacrifice, helpful mind and sympathetic view between employer and employee may overcome this critical time in the amid of pandemic Covid-19.
 If you want to know more about please click here.